uzluisf/pear-doc/content/docs/quickstart.md

   date in the page's frontmater, there are two choices: 1) `date: 2019-12-25`, if not format specified in the the configuration file (with `date-format`), then the default format `%b %d, %Y` will be used and
-  2) `date: [2019-12-25, %Y/%m/%d]`, date is formatted according to given format.
+  2) `date: [2019-12-25, %Y/%m/%d]`, date is formatted according to the given format.

 * `draft`, is the post a draft?
 If set to `true`, the post won't appear in the generated HTML for the site.

 * `tags`, a list of tags for the post.